 - Potential to earn a Federal Work-Study award during term of service

-- AmeriCorps members will be eligible to receive a Segal AmeriCorps Education Award upon completion of their service term based on the hours commitment level
+- AmeriCorps members will be eligible to receive a Segal AmeriCorps Education Award in the amount of $1,374.60 upon completion of their 300 hour service term

 - Extensive training in the field of early childhood education